Goldziher/axios-simple-cache-adapter/README.md

 }
 ```

-If though the value of `cache` is `false`, no caching will occur for that particular endpoint, regardless of defaultTTL
+If, though, the value of `cache` is `false`, no caching will occur for that particular endpoint, regardless of defaultTTL
 and any cache-control headers:

 ```typescript